Save Downtown Chico / A Citizens' CoalitionUpdated

 Section 06What you can do right now

-Five things you can do.
+Three things you can do.
 Pick one.
 Do it before you close this tab.

 Pick one — or do them all